This broiled chicken is perfectly seasoned, juicy on the inside, with a slightly crispy crust. The best part is that it is so quick and easy to make!

 The other thing I love about this broiled chicken is that it only uses seven simple ingredients.
 Chicken breast, olive oil, plus five spices that you probably already have in your pantry are all you need.
 There is no crazy prep work and no need to make a special trip to the store to make this recipe!
 (Although it’s made with basics, don’t take that to mean there is no flavor because, ohhhhh man, is this chicken flavorful!)

 Baking chicken under a broiler is a great way to keep the chicken breast juicy and prevent it from drying out.
 The high heat of the broiler cooks the chicken quickly, sealing in the moisture and making it beautifully golden brown.
-I really think broiled chicken breast is going to become one of your favorite chicken recipes ever.
+I really think broiled chicken breast is going to become one of your favorite chicken recipes ever, although you should definitely try my Dutch Oven Chicken Breast too!

 See recipe card below this post for ingredient quantities and full instructions.